It’s marketed as a supplement designed to help support you on your journey as you look to hit your goals.

 So, let’s start our NXT Nutrition Nuclear Burn review by examining the basic facts behind this supplement.

-Nuclear Burn is marketed as a fat burner.
-This essentially means that it’s designed to help get your body burning more fat naturally.
+Nuclear Burn is marketed as a supplement designed to help support your goals.

-According to the official website, Nuclear Burn will help you to:
+According to the official website, Nuclear Burn will help you in three separate ways as you look to take responsibility for your body.

-It’s important to choose a product which offers multi-action fat attack.
+It’s important to choose a product which offers a multi-action approach.

 Whether Nuclear Burn can actually live up to the marketing hype is a whole different question, however.
 So many products we’ve tried make bold claims but their poor formulas let them down.